 Benefiting Children & Animals

-Alaqua believes that interacting with animals is good for the soul and can even be therapeutic in many cases.
-The Young Rescuers Club is a program that promotes interaction and involvement of young volunteers here at the refuge.
-This program is mutually beneficial to the children and the animals at our facility.
+Interacting with animals is good for the soul and can even be therapeutic in many cases.
+For those ages 7 through 11, The Young Rescuers Club promotes a variety of interaction and involvement for young volunteers here at the refuge.
+This program is mutually beneficial to the children and the animals alike.

-There are so many different ways that young volunteers can lend a helping hand here at Alaqua and we always find that the children thoroughly enjoy the time that they spend here at the facility.
-These children are able to learn the importance of giving back to their community while also learning how to interact with a wide variety of different animals.
+There are many different ways that young volunteers can lend a helping hand here at Alaqua and we often find that the children thoroughly enjoy the time they spend with us.
+These children learn the importance of giving back to their community while also internalizing what it means to have empathy for someone, or something different then themselves.

 We believe that one of the best parts about the Young Rescuers Club is that children are learning what it means to have compassion for all animals.
 It would be difficult for anyone to spend any significant amount of time at our facility and not feel a connection to our animals.
-This is such an important lesson for children to learn and it is a lesson that will shape them into more compassionate adults in the future.
+This is such an important lesson for children to learn as it will help shape them into more compassionate adults.

 We are proud to offer this program to our community.
 It is extremely gratifying to watch a relationship flourish between a child and an animal, and it makes us proud to see so many children who are eager to give back to their community in such a special way.
 This is a great way for children to see first-hand the responsibility that is involved in taking care of a pet and a great way for parents to test the waters and introduce these types of responsibilities to their children before making the decision to adopt a pet of their own.
 And even more than that?
 The energy that children bring to our facility gives life to the animals here, inspiring and encouraging each puppy, cat, horse, goat and pig that their buddy is on the way.